cloudtruth/interposer/README.md

 In playback mode, call `self.redact(secret)` and it will return a redacted string for you to use in place of the secret.
 This allows the playback call signatures to match the recorded call signatures.

+## Misaligned Playback

+If code or libraries change, the recording may no longer match the call patterns.
+When you see a `RecordedCallNotFoundError` you should try to regenerate your recording.
+If this does not work, there is likely a piece of information in the recording that is not idempotent, such as a timestamp or a uuid.

+The easiest way to identify this is to record and then playback, scraping the log messages into two files, and comparing them.
+Here is an example:

+    $ RECORDING=1 tox -e debug <testname> -- --pdb -s \
+      -o log_cli=True -o log_cli_level=7 | grep TAPE | tee /tmp/record.txt
+    ...
+    $ tox -e debug <testname> -- --pdb -s \
+      -o log_cli=True -o log_cli_level=7 | grep TAPE | tee /tmp/playback.txt
+    ...

+When compared side-by-side, it is easier to see what data changed.